visualizedata/data-structures/README.md

 ### December 16 (Week 15)

-In the final class meeting, you will present your work in groups, by theme: 1) reliability, 2) scalability, and 3) maintainability.
+In the final class meeting, you will present your work in groups, by theme.
+Group and theme assignments:

+* **Reliability**: Dallas, Isabel, Justin, Tiffany, and Zhibang
+* **Scalability**: Amina, Baihan, James, and Morgane
+* **Maintainability**: Jessie, Lee, Ripley, and Sherry

 Terminating and cleaning up your AWS resources and credentials. [**checklist**]